erikerlandson/erikerlandson.github.com/source/_posts/2015-11-20-very-fast-reservoir-sampling.markdown

 categories: [ computing, math, scala, sampling, random sampling, reservoir sampling, gap sampling ]
 ---

+In this post I will demonstrate how to do reservoir sampling orders of magnitude faster than the traditional "naive" reservoir sampling algorithm, using a fast high-fidelity approximation to the reservoir sampling-gap distribution.

 > The code I used to collect the data for this post can be viewed [here](https://github.com/erikerlandson/silex/blob/blog/reservoir/src/main/scala/com/redhat/et/silex/sample/reservoir/reservoir.scala).
 I generated the plots using the [quantifind WISP](https://github.com/quantifind/wisp) project.

 In a [previous post](http://erikerlandson.github.io/blog/2014/09/11/faster-random-samples-with-gap-sampling/), I showed that random Bernoulli and Poisson sampling could be made much faster by modeling the _sampling gap distribution_ for the corresponding sampling distributions.
 More recently, I also began exploring whether [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling) might also be optimized using the gap sampling technique, by deriving the [reservoir sampling gap distribution](http://erikerlandson.github.io/blog/2015/08/17/the-reservoir-sampling-gap-distribution/).
 For a sampling reservoir of size (R), starting at data element (j), the probability distribution of the sampling gap is: